 - 2 lb baby potatoes cut into bite size pieces, you can use ANY potato you have on hand though

 - 5 - 6 slices of cooked bacon

-- 2 tsp rosemary, dried or a few sprigs fresh
+- 2 teaspoon rosemary, dried or a few sprigs fresh

 - as desired, pepper

-- In a bowl, combine all ingredients together and mix well so that all the potatoes are completely covered with the seasonings
+- In a bowl, combine all ingredients together (except the melted butter) and mix well so that all the potatoes are completely covered with the seasonings

-- Bake in the oven at 375 for 30 - 35 minutes or until the potatoes are crispy on the outside and soft in the inside
+- Bake in the oven at 375 for 30 - 35 minutes or until the potatoes are crispy on the outside and soft on the inside.

 - Remove from the oven and with a potato masher, squash the potatoes a bit to roughen them up

-- Drizzle the butter over the top, toss, and bake them for another 5 minutes
+- Drizzle the butter over the top, toss, and broil them for 2-3 minutes